SDytewski/customtheme/README.md

 In this application I created a custom Wordpress theme for an online shop.
 This shop is for customers purchasing fashion items using WooCommerce as a plugin.
 It demontstrates how I can integrate custom code with a CMS and third party plugins.
 The other important aspect of this project is the cart.
 There is a cart where customers can fill out their information and receive confirmation that their product is shipped.

-The project started by installing by wordpress and following an online tutorial on how to make a custom theme.
+The project started by installing wordpress and following an online tutorial on how to make a custom theme.
 This is what I watched for guidance.
 https://www.youtube.com/watch?v=TlmDsU8GirU&t=3814s

 However, I created my own styles and did not entirely follow the video.
 For instance, I used JavaScript to create a slideshow on the main page.